-Inspired by the design of Unix and other classic distributed systems, Igor developed an event‑driven architecture that is so lightweight, scalable, and powerful it’s still at the heart of NGINX today.
+Inspired by the design of Unix and other classic distributed systems, Igor developed an event‑driven architecture that is so lightweight, scalable, and powerful that it’s still at the heart of NGINX today.

-After several companies in Russia and abroad began using NGINX, Igor open sourced the project with a permissive license on October 4, 2004.
+After several companies in Russia and abroad began using NGINX, Igor open-sourced the project with a permissive license on October 4, 2004.

 Thank you, Igor, for making a difference!
 Good luck with everything that comes next for you!